 Swelling.
 Observe your dog’s private area.
 If she is about to go into heat, her vulva will begin to swell.
 Simply take a look at her back end, a swollen vulva will be very noticeable.

 A lot of licking.
-You will notice that she will keep on licking her vulva.
+You will notice that your fur-baby will keep on licking her vulva.

 Discharge.
 Expect that there will be discharge.
 Female dogs going into heat will bleed.
 Typically, one week after the vulva begins to swell, you should notice the bleeding that will approximately last for 10 days.
 The discharge can range in color from deep red to pink to white, depending on the dog.
 Your dog will be fertile about 12 days after the bleeding slows and gets thinner and lighter.

-Putting a diaper on when you notice the signs so that the first drips are caught in the diaper is also recommended instead of finding them later to know it's time for the diaper.
+Putting a dog diaper on your fur-baby when you notice the signs so that the first drips are caught in the diaper is also recommended instead of finding them later to know it's time for the diaper.
+It can also be helpful to protect your home with Pawtect® Pads, washable and reusable pet pads.

 Frequent urination.
 Pay attention to how often your dog is urinating.
-When female dogs are ready to breed, they will urinate more frequently than normal.
-So, if your dog is begging to go out more often or having accidents in the house, this is another sign she is getting close.
+When female dogs are almost in heat, they will urinate more frequently than normal.
+So, if your dog is begging to go out more often or is constantly having accidents in the house (when she doesn’t before), this is another sign she is getting closer.

-When this happens, it can be an extremely frightening time, as you will feel helpless in preventing the mess from happening at any moment.
-Washable dog diapers will give you peace of mind knowing that any mess will be prevented from happening in your home.
+When this happens, it can be an extremely frightening time, as you will feel helpless in preventing the mess from happening at any moment inside your house.
+Pet Parents® Washable Dog Diapers will give you peace of mind knowing that any mess will be prevented from happening in your home.

-Helping manage your dog in heat should be a wonderful experience.
+So should dogs in heat wear diapers?
+Absolutely!
+Having your fur-baby wear diapers help manage her heat cycle should be a wonderful experience.
 Make sure to watch your dog closely, look for these signs, and give her some extra love and attention.

 Pet Parents® offers the widest selection of female dog diapers online so you can keep your house clean during “that time.”